Required Workplace Posters From L&I

 Compare the valid date of the posters listed above with the date indicated at the bottom of your poster — just right of the publication number.

-Posters are in a large format.
-If your printer does not support the large format, there are options to order paper copies of posters after clicking the links above.
+Some posters are larger than 8.5 x 11 inches.
+If your printer does not support the larger format, there are options to order paper copies of posters after clicking the links above.